collectiverealms/collectiverealms/_posts/2018-08-12-A-Brave-Heart-and-a-Decent-Sword.md

 “Don’t be,” she said, reaching out to put her hand over Kastra’s.
 “That’s hardly the worst I’ been called.
 And you’re not your father.”
 Before the quiet could consume them once more, the elf stood up and left for her quarters upstairs.

 For the next couple of days, Kastra seemed present only in body.
-She was not prone to sulking after one of father’s chastising, so I could tell things were finally coming to a head.
+She was not prone to sulking after one of father’s chastisings, so I could tell things were finally coming to a head.
 It wasn’t until another adventuring group arrived that she started to perk up.

 This group, one who I’d never seen before, was much rowdier than most.
 They barged through our doors and proclaimed that they had slain a dragon.
 It was a mighty feat indeed if they were to be taken at their word, which no one in the bar did.
 They didn’t need to be, however, as the final member of their group entered our tavern.
 He was a massive half-orc who stood taller than anyone else in the room and in his large hands was the severed head of a blue dragon.